node-config/node-config/README.md

 ------------

-node-config lets you apply a consistent pattern to module development making it easy to work with configuration parameters.
+node-config lets you apply a consistent pattern to module development making it easy to work with deployment configuration parameters.

 As a module developer, node-config lets you define your parameters, then gets out of your way.

-When running applications following this pattern, node-config lets you easily discover and set configuration parameters.
+When running applications following this pattern, node-config lets you easily discover and set deployment-specific configuration parameters.

 Synopsis
 --------

-Configurations are defined at the top of a module.
+Configurations are defined at the top of your module.
 The following example is for a *Customers* module:

     // Configuration parameters and default values